 Jewish tradition has much to say regarding the sacrifice of Isaac, along with how old he was when it happened.
 Some of their statements have partial truth in them while others are not supported at all by the Old Testament.
 For example, the tradition of the Rabbis claims that Satan suggested to God that Abraham be tested through his son Isaac.
 This, of course, is nowhere supported in Scripture.

-The ancient tradition of Jewish Rabbis, as stated in the 1906 Jewish Encyclopedia, declares that the assumed death of Isaac caused his mother Sarah to perish.
+An ancient tradition of Jewish Rabbis states that the assumed death of Isaac caused his mother Sarah to perish (1906 Jewish Encyclopedia).
 They believe (without Biblical support) she died when she discovered, after Abraham and son left for Mount Moriah (Genesis 22:2), what was her husband's true goal that justified his travel.
 This logic, coupled with the fact that Sarah gave birth to Isaac when she was ninety years old (Genesis 17:17), and perished when she was 127 (Genesis 23:1), leads to their conclusion that this event happened at the age of thirty-seven.

 The first century Jewish historian Josephus also took a stab at how old Isaac was when his father was commanded to sacrifice him.
 In his huge volume tracing Jewish history from creation to the first century A.D., forward, he states, "Now Isaac was twenty-five years old.
 And as he was building the altar, he asked his father what he was about to offer, since there was no animal there for an oblation . . ."
 (Antiquities of the Jews, Book 1, Chapter 13).